A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Problem Formulation

-Formulation \eqref{global-smart-grid} fits into the problem of dynamic energy exchange in smart grids applications \cite{kraning2014dynamic}.
+This formulation fits into the problem of dynamic energy exchange in smart grids applications \cite{kraning2014dynamic} where each area satisfies Assumption \ref{assump_connected}.
 It can also be motivated as follows.
 Assume each sub-area represents some city.
 Then, problem \eqref{global-smart-grid} is useful when the transmission losses are costly in some parts of an area, which may require power generation from neighboring power networks.
-It is also useful when there are maintenance to some generators or lines causing high demands in some areas, which also requires using generators from adjacent power networks. \qd } \end{example}
+It is also useful when there are maintenance to some generators or lines causing high demands in some areas, which requires the need of extra generators from adjacent power networks. \qd } \end{example}